weakweak/riff.tf/_posts/2017-01-01-assassination.md

 For stats you should be aiming for the following:

+### Single Target

 - Agility
+- Haste
+- Critical Strike
 - Mastery
+- Versatility

+### Multi Target

+- Agility
 - Critical Strike
+- Mastery
 - Versatility
 - Haste

-Certain items may change which stats you will want.
-For example Mantle of the Master Assassin will bring Versatility ahead of Critical Strike.

 **When in doubt, run a simulation for your character and the item(s) in question.**